wmorgan/dcos-docs/1.7/usage/services/spark/running-a-spark-job.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-In this tutorial a Spark job is run by using DCOS.
+In this tutorial a Spark job is run by using DC/OS.

 **Prerequisites:**

-*   [Running DCOS cluster][1] with at least 3 private agent nodes.
+*   [Running DC/OS cluster][1] with at least 3 private agent nodes.
-*   [Configured DCOS CLI][2].
+*   [Configured DC/OS CLI][2].
-*   Upload your Spark application .jar to an external file server that is reachable by the DCOS cluster.
+*   Upload your Spark application .jar to an external file server that is reachable by the DC/OS cluster.
 For example: `http://external.website/mysparkapp.jar`.

-1. From the DCOS CLI, enter this command to install the Spark DCOS service and CLI:
+1. From the DC/OS CLI, enter this command to install the Spark DC/OS service and CLI:

         $ dcos package install spark